The Best Metal Wallets 2020 [Buyers Guide]

 The wallet functions very much like a cardholder with cards stacked upon each other.
 The wallet locks the cards in place and can be easily accessed by sliding your finger or thumb providing a really satisfying way to access your cards quickly on the move.
 The wallet doesn’t come with a dedicated way to store physical cash but you can purchase an optional money clip attachment that fits securely onto the wallet.

 Coming in at a price of between $67.00 and $79.00, depending on your choice of metal and size, the decadent wallet isn’t the cheapest wallet you’ll come across.
-Nevertheless, the beautiful design, durability and great capacity if you can afford this wallet I’d definitely recommend it as your next EDC.
+Nevertheless, the beautiful design, durability, and great capacity if you can afford this wallet I’d definitely recommend it as your next EDC.
+Read our full in-depth review here.